trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

   - [KeePassXC](https://onlykey.io/pages/securing-keepassxc-with-onlykey)
   - KeePass
   - Password Safe
+  - Keeper

 #### KeePassXC {#keepassxc}

 What's great about KeePassXC:
-- Its 100% open source (verifiable security)
+- It's 100% open source (verifiable security)
-- Its cross platform, supports Windows, Linux, Mac (in contrast to KeePass which is for Windows)
+- It's cross platform, supports Windows, Linux, Mac (in contrast to KeePass which is for Windows)
-- Its offline, no passwords in the cloud
+- It's offline, no passwords in the cloud
 - We collaborated with the KeePassXC team to develop a custom integration with OnlyKey that provides a major security benefit
 {% include image.html file="keepassxc.png" %}